 While winter is a great time to prune, that doesn’t mean that pruning during spring and summer isn’t good for your trees.
 It simply offers different benefits and is done for different reasons, such as:

 - Removing damaged or diseased branches that pose a safety hazard or could compromise the tree’s health.

-- Opening up the tree to increase air circulation or allow more sunlight into the interior
+- Opening up the tree to increase air circulation or allow more sunlight into the interior.

-- Raising the canopy to improve your view
+- Raising the canopy to improve your view.

-- Pruning shrubs and trees that have grown too large or are getting in the way
+- Pruning shrubs and trees that have grown too large or are getting in the way.

 Many of these pruning activities are done during the growing season because the issues often are not obvious until the trees have leafed out.